Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Skin Prick Test (SPT)

 This is one of the most common allergy tests.
 Small drops of allergen extracts are placed on your skin (usually forearm or back), then pricked lightly so the allergen enters just beneath the surface.
-After 15-20 minutes, the doctor checks for a raised bump called a wheal.
+After about 15-20 minutes, the doctor checks for a raised bump called a wheal.

 Blood Tests (Specific IgE Testing)